Transgender health care misinformation: Denmark

 In 2023, in response to an increasing number of referrals for treatment, Denmark adopted a somewhat more cautious approach to access to transgender health care, resulting in fewer trans people being able to access hormone treatment than before.
-However, in response to Republican politicians in the United States using misinformation about European countries to justify laws banning transgender health care for minors, Dr. Mette Ewers Haahr, the leader Denmark's only gender clinic for transgender youth, clarified that "We haven't banned the treatment", further stating that treatments should weigh both patient safety and human rights.
+However, in response to Republican politicians in the United States using misinformation about European countries to justify laws banning transgender health care for minors, Dr. Mette Ewers Haahr, the leader of Denmark's only gender clinic for transgender youth, clarified that "We haven't banned the treatment", further stating that treatments should weigh both patient safety and human rights.
 Transgender children in Denmark can still access gender-affirming care with parental consent starting at age 10 and starting at age 15 without parental consent.

 Finland

 In 2023, misinformation spread online that Finland had banned gender-affirming care for minors.
 This misinformation cites guidelines in Finland, created by the Council for Choices in Health Care in 2020, which prioritized psychotherapy over medical transition.
 However, these guidelines are a recommendation, not a mandate, and they also recommend that cross sex hormones be considered for transgender minors "if it can be ascertained that their identity as the other sex is of a permanent nature and causes severe dysphoria."
-Additionally, The Council for Choices in Health Care allows the use of puberty blockers in transgender children after a case-by-case assessment if there are no medical contraindications.
+Additionally, The Council for Choices in Health Care recommends the use of puberty blockers in transgender children after a case-by-case assessment if there are no medical contraindications.
 Transgender minors in Finland can still access gender-affirming care at one of the country's two centralized gender identity units for minors.